 ARP Poisoning

-ARP poisoning is a malicious cybersecurity technique that exploits vulnerabilities in the Address Resolution Protocol (ARP) to disrupt or redirect network traffic within local area networks (LANs).
-In this attack, a threat actor sends forged ARP messages onto the network, falsely linking their MAC (Media Access Control) address with the IP address of a legitimate device, such as a router or server.
-When other network devices receive these spoofed ARP replies, they update their ARP caches accordingly, causing legitimate traffic to be unknowingly routed through the attacker's machine.
+ARP Poisoning (also known as ARP Spoofing) is a cyberattack technique that exploits weaknesses in the Address Resolution Protocol (ARP) to intercept, modify, or disrupt network traffic within a local area network (LAN).
+The attacker sends forged ARP messages to associate their own MAC (Media Access Control) address with the IP address of a legitimate device, such as a gateway or router.
+When other devices on the network update their ARP caches with this falsified information, they unknowingly route their traffic through the attacker's machine instead of the intended destination.